dashluu/cse15l-lab-reports/lab-report-4-week-5.md

 ./technical/911report/chapter-5.txt
 ...
 ```
-In example 2, `find -mtime +2` finds all the files that have been modified more than 2 minutes ago.
+In example 2, `find -mmin +2` finds all the files that have been modified more than 2 minutes ago.
 ### Example 3
 ```
 > find ./technical -mmin 1
 ./technical/government/Media/A_helping_hand.txt
 ```
-In example 3, `find -mtime 1` finds all the files that have been modified exactly 1 minute ago.
+In example 3, `find -mmin 1` finds all the files that have been modified exactly 1 minute ago.